What led to the signing of the document that limited the King for the first time?

-Unfortunately, it was of no use as John never planned to implement it.
-Three months later, under the persuasion of John, Pope Innocent III annulled Magna Carta, declaring it null and void because it violated his rights as a feudal lord.
+But John never planned to follow it because three months later under the persuasion of John, Pope Innocent III annulled Magna Carta, declaring it null and void because it violated his rights as a feudal lord.
+This time rebel barons directly joined Louis VIII of France which was known as First Baron’s War.

-The dissatisfaction broke a civil war, barons rebelled and joined Louis VIII of France, resulting in the First Baron’s War.
-The civil war only ended after King John death.
-John contacted dysentery and he was brought to Newark Castle to recover where he died.
-With the death of John situation changed and the main reason for the war disappeared, barons changed sides.
+The civil war ended after King John’s death.
+John contacted dysentery and he was brough to Newark Castle to recover where he died.
+With his death the situation changed and the main reason for the war disappeared.

-John’s eldest son, Henry succeeded him and was crowned as the king.
-During his reign, Henry III reissued the document in 1216.
-The charter was revised many times like in 1217, 1225 before it was officially accepted as the part of English Law in 1297.
+The barons immediately changed sides and supported John’s eldest son, Henry who succeeded his father and was crowned as the King.
+Henry III reissued the document in 1216.
+The charter was revied many times like in 1217, 1225 before it was officially accepted as the part of English Law in 1297.

 MAGNA CARTA AND HUMAN RIGHTS